NVIDIA/workbench-example-agentic-rag/README.md

 | 5.
 Click the Documents tab and click "Create Context" to pull information from the Workbench docs into the RAG context. | <img src="./readme-images/add-to-context-button.png" width="300" height="auto"> |
 | 6.
 Ask your question about Workbench and hit enter. | <img src="./readme-images/hit-enter.png" width="200" height="auto"> |

-### Then, clear the context and use your own documents
+### Then, clear the context, add your own URLs, create another context, and and ask your questions